WordPress/gutenberg/packages/components/src/range-control/README.md

 1. **Track**: The track shows the range available for user selection.
 For left-to-right (LTR) languages, the smallest value appears on the far left, and the largest value on the far right.
 For right-to-left (RTL) languages this orientation is reversed, with the smallest value on the far right and the largest value on the far left.
 2. **Thumb**: The thumb slides along the track, displaying the selected value through its position.
-3. **Value entry field** (optional): The value entry field displays the currently selected, specific numerical value.
+3. **Value entry field**: The value entry field displays the currently selected, specific numerical value.
 4. **Icon** (optional): An icon can be displayed before or after the slider.
 5. **Tick mark** (optional): Tick marks represent predetermined values to which the user can move the slider.